ome/ngff/rfc/3/index.md

 the space of possible implementations.
 This reduces the overall complexity of supporting a file format and the burden on implementations.

+Comments on the [pull request adding this proposal][this pr] and on the related pull request [updating the specification text][implementation] have indeed centered on this complexity.

-One particular concern that has been voiced in the past is that in general, software dealing with these images knows what to do with axes called x, y, and z, but might not know what to do with axes called foo, bar, and baz.
-However, this concern is fully and properly addressed by the existence of the "type" key in the "axes" metadata, and the special type called "space".
+One particular concern that has been voiced is that in general, software dealing with these images knows what to do with axes called x, y, and z, but might not know what to do with axes called foo, bar, and baz.
+However, this concern is properly addressed by the existence of the "type" key in the "axes" metadata, and the special type called "space".

+Further, this proposal recommends that, in the absence of other considerations, spatial axes SHOULD be a subset of x, y, and z, to simplify implementations.
+It also takes the position that partial implementations are OK: a software package designed to view xyz volumetric, light microscopy data should feel free to error when presented with axes foo, bar, and baz with type "arbitrary".
+This mechanism allows maximum flexibility for the format while ensuring domain-specific implementations do not need to grapple with its full complexity.

+The addition of "SHOULD" recommendations for common microscopy data [seems to have assuaged most implementation concerns][recap comment].

 ## Performance